bahrus/p-et-alia/README.md

 Then the div will display value "100".

+Unlike the other components here, p-h-d doesn't latch on to any (previous) DOM Elements (and hence is not impacted by whether those DOM elements are disabled or not).

 ## Planting Weirwoods

 p-w extends p-d, but has the capability of causing the side effect of passing the value to history.state, location specified by optional attributes / properties state-path and guid.